algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0xa3
 - Pops: *... stack*, {[]byte A}, {[]byte B}
 - Pushes: []byte
-- A times B, where A and B are byteslices interpreted as big-endian unsigned integers.
+- A times B, where A and B are byte-arrays interpreted as big-endian unsigned integers.
 - LogicSigVersion >= 4

 ## b<